jkellyphilly/random-learning/bash_scripting/README.md

         - Reads up until the delimiter (in this case `EndOfText`) and passes in to `cat`... ?

 ### Bash builtins and other commands
+Most commands we run in shell aren't part of bash, but rather other programs on the computer that we run *in* bash.
+However, there are some built-in bash commands.
+- `echo` --> "echoes" back text/output to the console, **includes a newline char at the end!**
+- `printf` --> prints back to console, **does not include a newline char at the end of the line**

+We can check to see if a command is builtin or a separate program: `command -V <name-of-command>`

 ### Brackets and braces in bash